Appsilon/shiny.worker/README.md

 worker <- initialize_worker()
 ```

-Then in the server of your Shiny app define a promise that returns a reactive when your heavy job will be completed.
+Then, in the server of your Shiny app define a promise that returns a reactive when your heavy job will be completed.

 ```r